Ponragavan/React-Projects/README.md

 # React-Projects

 This repository contains several react projects that I learned during the Udemy course.<br>
-If you're interested in learning more about this project, you can check out the course it's based on:
+If you want to understand more about this topic, check out the course:

 - [React - The complete guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)